uf-mil/NaviGator_paper/NaviGator_paper.md

 The mechanical platform used for the NaviGator ASV is a modified WAM-V research vessel developed by Marine Advanced Research.
 Several of the mechanical modifications that the team has made will be detailed in this section.
-A computer-aided design (CAD) render of the NaviGator ASV is shown in Fig 1.

 ### Propulsion
 NaviGator ASV’s propulsion system began as two forward-facing stern thrusters, providing the ASV with a skid-steer configuration.
 After a short time of testing, it